fake-dev-log/rag-chatbot-prototype/README.md

 %% Main application flow
     A -- "HTTP API" --> B
     B -- "Internal API Call (Query + History)" --> C

+%% Asynchronous Indexing Flow
+    B -- "1.
+Publishes Indexing Job" --> E
-    B -- "Triggers Indexing" --> D
+    E -- "2.
+Consumes Job" --> D
+    D -- "3.
+Updates Status" --> B

 %% Data store interactions
     B -- "Manages Metadata & Summary" --> H
     C -- "Retrieves data from" --> G
     D -- "Creates/Updates" --> G
     C -- "Generates response with" --> F

-%% Redis-specific interactions
-    B -- "Caches Sessions & Publishes Task Token" --> E C -- "Consumes Task Token" --> E
-    D -- "Consumes Task Token" --> E
 ```

 - **Client**: A web application where users interact with the chatbot and administrators manage documents.
 All requests are routed through the Core API.
 - **Core API**: The main application server.
-It handles core logic such as user authentication (JWT), Role-Based Access Control (RBAC), and document management.
+It handles core logic such as user authentication (JWT) and Role-Based Access Control (RBAC).
 It also serves as a gateway, routing client requests to the appropriate internal services.
+For document uploads, it publishes an indexing job to a Redis message queue and responds immediately to ensure responsiveness.
 It also orchestrates conversation session management, including saving and managing conversation summaries in the database.
-It employs an in-memory cache (Caffeine) to implement an optimistic caching strategy for conversation summaries, enhancing responsiveness by providing immediate context during asynchronous processing.
 - **RAG Service**:  Manages the core functionalities of the RAG pipeline, including communication with the LLM, vector store retrieval, and prompt generation.
 In addition to its core RAG functions, it provides a dedicated API for conversation summarization.
-- **Indexing Service**: Receives requests from the Core API to convert source data into vectors and manages the creation of the vector store (Elasticsearch).
+- **Indexing Service**: Subscribes to the Redis message queue to asynchronously receive indexing jobs.
+Upon receiving a job, it converts source data into vectors, creates/updates the vector store (Elasticsearch), and updates the status via the Core API upon completion.
 - **Local LLM**: Utilizes an LLM model via a locally installed Ollama instance.
 - **Databases**: Consists of PostgreSQL and MongoDB used by the `core-api`, and an Elasticsearch vector store used by the `rag-service`.